danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 1. Work as a group.

-2. Download the *Vocable Code* sketch, and run it on your own computer.
+2. Download the whole *Vocable Code* program (https://github.com/siusoon/VocableCode/), and run it on your own computer.

 3. Briefly discuss the various computational structures and syntax to understand how things generally work, and specifically on the relationship between the voice file naming and JSON file structure.